Great to have you, Rush Limboy, here behind the Golden EIB.

 Every other country in the world has immigration.

-Some are more strict than others.
+To one degree or another, some are more strict than others.

-Some countries have been very strict and don't allow but people move to different countries all over the world.
+Some countries have been very strict and don't allow, but people move to different countries all over the world.

 There's only one United States of America.